 Fiber aids digestion and ensures easier bowel movements.
-With itself not being digested, fiber speeds up the process in which the food moves through your intestine, preventing constipation.
-It also absorbs enough water, elevating your fluid intake, preventing dehydration.
+With itself not being digested, fiber speeds up the process in which the food moves through

 This, in turn, reduces the time your colon is exposed to undigested food and reduces the strain caused due to sluggish bowel movement and tighter stools.
 The overall action contributes to a healthy colon.
 As hemorrhoids are the side-effects of an unhealthy colon, the chances of your colon facing this problem are significantly reduced.

 Every 100 grams of avocado has 16 grams of vitamin-C, which is essential for a strong immune system and production of collagen.

 Collagen is a protein which is the building block of muscles, bones, ligaments, tendons, and skin.
 A healthy amount of it is also necessary for the contraction of the muscles, with gastrointestinal muscles being no exception.
 Vitamin-C in the avocados brings about a healthy contraction of the intestine, pushing the undigested food ahead, preventing constipation.

 Vitamin-C further improves the health of the intestine by keeping infections at